 1. Roles Overview

-The plan should include an overview of how key stakeholders, systems integrators, IT support staff, technicians, and heads of each business unit will work together to achieve desired outcomes.
+The technology plan should include an overview of how key stakeholders, systems integrators, IT support staff, technicians, and heads of each business unit will work together to achieve desired outcomes.
 This will ensure that everyone knows their roles and responsibilities, it will keep the project on track from the outset, and help with identifying and resolving issues sooner.

 A set of milestones along the journey that team members can aim for is important and helps employees to get on board with a growth strategy.
 This focus gives them both incentive and direction to work towards hitting achievable, smaller goals along the way.